Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-calculate-a-challenge-response-code.md

 ### HMAC-SHA1 challenge-response example

-In this example, we send an HOTP challenge (``hmacChal``) to the short press slot of the YubiKey with ``UseChallenge(hmacChal)`` and get the response as a string object containing eight 32-bit integers via ``.GetCode(8)``.
-In addition, we use ``.UseTouchNotifier()`` to tell the user to touch the YubiKey through a message printed to the console.
-The YubiKey's short press slot must be configured with an HOTP credential for this operation to succeed.
+In this example, we send an HOTP challenge (``hmacChal``) to the short press slot of the YubiKey with [UseChallenge()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.UseChallenge%28System.Byte%5B%5D%29) and get the response as a string object containing eight 32-bit integers via ``GetCode()``.

+In addition, we use [UseTouchNotifier()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.UseTouchNotifier%28System.Action%29) to tell the user to touch the YubiKey through a message printed to the console.
+The YubiKey's short press slot must be configured with an HMAC-SHA1 credential for this operation to succeed.

 ```C#
 using (OtpSession otp = new OtpSession(yubiKey))